Braun-Alex/distributed-computing/README.md

     Make sure that you do this step for every node in the cluster replacing `leader` with a corresponding name.

-4. It's time to initialize a swarm.
+4. It is time to initialize a swarm.
 We can do this by `ssh`-ing into a `leader` and running commands:

     ```console
     me@laptop~:$ gcloud compute ssh leader